qri-io/website/content/docs/tutorials/cli_quickstart.md

 ...would give you the same dataset, but with a custom title and message.
 If no title or message are given, Qri will generate a title for you.

-You can also add a commit messsage and title to the dataset itself by adding a `commit` component to `dataset.yaml`:
+You can also add a commit message and title to the dataset itself by adding a `commit` component to `dataset.yaml`:

 ```
 commit: